A 2025 Guide to Flipping Houses in California: 5 Cities to Consider

 California has low unemployment rates by historical standards.
 But when it comes to population growth, the Public Policy Institute of California reports that the state is undergoing a demographic phase, experiencing its first population decline in recorded history.
 Residents are moving away from the coastal towns toward more inland regions, presenting opportunities in the housing markets there.

-As an investor, look into areas of the state with recent influxes in residents as well as low unemployment rates.
+As an investor, look into areas of the state with recent influxes of residents and low unemployment rates.

 Steady home value appreciation